YanikTheYak/vscode-remote-try-java/README.md

 Copyright © Microsoft Corporation All rights reserved.<br />
 Licensed under the MIT License.
 See LICENSE in the project root for license information.

+The problem code is added by myself, and is fairly standard algorithmic exercises.
+I have added no additional licensing to them.